 Please complete the readings prior to beginning the week's asynchronous content for the indicated week.
 In many weeks, the asynchronous content asks you to answer questions, or post a response on a forum.
-Please complete these 48 hours prior to the live session.
+Please complete these posts/responses 24 hours prior to the live session.